NixOS/moderation/matrix.md

 Live chats sometimes require quick intervention.

-We have a secret chan that we can use to interact with the mjolnir bot.
+We have a private channel that we can use to interact with the mjolnir bot.

 Docs: <https://github.com/matrix-org/mjolnir/blob/main/docs/moderators.md>